Hanif Khan Pitafi

-Hanif Khan Pitafi is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Hanif Khan Pitafi is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab since August 2018.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from PP-289 (Dera Ghazi Khan-V) in the 2018 Punjab provincial election.

 On 28 July 2018, he joined the Pakistan Tehreek-e-Insaf (PTI).

-On 11 September 2018, he was inducted into the provincial cabinet of Chief Minister Usman Buzdar and was appointed as advisor to the Chief Minister on Health.
+On 11 September 2018, he was inducted into the provincial cabinet of Chief Minister Usman Buzdar and was appointed advisor to the Chief Minister on Health.

-He is running for a seat in the Provincial Assembly from PP-289 Dera Ghazi Khan-V as a candidate of the PTI in the 2024 Punjab provincial election.
+He was re elected from PP-289 Dera Ghazi Khan-V as an independent Candidate in the 2024 Punjab provincial election.